midiker/GWU_RML/README.md

    * Variables that can improve accuracy but also can be bais due to structural inequality like debt to income ratios

 * **Potential uncertainties relating to the impacts of using our MXGB and EBM model**:
-    * Updated packages can change the MXBG model
+    * Updated packages can change the model
     * Economic events affecting model preformance
     * Legal implications in a real-word implementation